 One of the strengths of being an analytics platform focused exclusively on healthcare social media is that we can offer features with very deep healthcare integration.
 Healthcare Stakeholder Segmentation is one of these core healthcare integrations.

 In our healthcare stakeholder segmentation, we employ a process of machine learning models, algorithms and manual human evaluation and quality control to categorize the top influencers of any given healthcare topic.
-We only categorize accounts that self-identify publicly in their Twitter description, in other words if they don't self-identify as a "Doctor", we will not but them in the Doctor segment.
-With hundreds of millions of Twitter accounts in our database and new millions joining every year this will remain a continuously ongoing process.
+We only categorize accounts that self-identify publicly in their Twitter description — in other words if an account doesn't self-identify as a "Doctor," we will not put it in the Doctor segment.
+With hundreds of millions of Twitter accounts in our database and new millions joining every year, this will remain a continuously ongoing process.

-Our objective is providing this functionality is to offer a way to listen to specific stakeholder voices in healthcare.
-We believe the solution to many of our ills in our industry would be unlocked if we simply are willing to listen to each other, and specifically listen to the more quiet voices in healthcare.
+Our objective in providing this functionality is to offer a way to listen to specific stakeholder voices in healthcare.
+We believe the solution to many of our ills in our industry would be unlocked if we simply were willing to listen to each other, and specifically listen to the more quiet voices in healthcare.